zeticous/main/docs/DeveloperGuide.md

 1. User input command to create a task
 2. System detects task name and 2 timings in the command
 3. System creates event

 Use case ends

 **Extensions**

 1a.
 User input invalid command prefix

-i.
-System notify user that command prefix is incorrect ii.
-System display help command iii.
+1. System notify user that command prefix is incorrect
+2. System display help command

 Use case ends

 1b.
 User input timing in invalid format (24 hour format)

-i.
-System notify user that time format is in the wrong format ii.
+1. System notify user that time format is in the wrong format

 Use case ends

 1c.
 User input end time is before start time

-i.
-System notify user that end time is before start time ii.
+1. System notify user that end time is before start time

 Use case ends

 1d.
 User input start time is before current time

-1di.
-System notify user that start time is before end time 1dii.
+1. System notify user that start time is before end time

 Use case ends

 #### Use case: Create deadline